Dominion Atlantic Railway: Heritage and culture

-Strangely, the town of Kentville, once headquarters to the DAR, showed little interest in the railway's legacy and turned down all offers to preserve equipment or buildings.
+Strangely, the town of Kentville, once headquarters to the DAR, showed little interest in the railway's legacy for decades and turned down all offers to preserve equipment or buildings.
 The DAR's large 2-storey station housing the railway's headquarters was the oldest station in Nova Scotia and one of the oldest wood railway stations in Canada was demolished in 1990.
 In May 2007, the town of Kentville revealed plans to demolish the town's last surviving railway structure, the ten-stall roundhouse.
-The move triggered a protest movement led by such groups as the Nova Scotia Railway Heritage Society as it was the last such structure in all of Nova Scotia and one of the last in Canada; it was still in remarkably good condition and many organizations felt it could be converted for public or commercial purposes.
+The move triggered a protest movement led by such groups as the Nova Scotia Railway Heritage Society as it was the last such structure in all of Nova Scotia and one of the last in Canada.
+Many organizations felt it could be converted for public or commercial purposes.
 It was demolished on July 9 and 10, 2007.
+The small VIA Rail station in Kentville was preserved by the town after passenger service ended in 1990.
+First used as a bus station, it was leased to the Kentville Historical Society in 2019 and now houses a museum which includes a room of artifacts dedicated to the DAR.

 In addition to the Dominion Atlantic's major influence on tourism and heritage presentation in Nova Scotia, it also inspired several generations of writers and artists.
 The noted Canadian poet Charles G. D. Roberts wrote a book of prose and verse sponsored by the railway in 1900.
 Children's author Zillah K. Macdonald wrote two books The Bluenose Express (1928) and Mic Mac on the Track (1930), personalizing the railway's locomotives and their adventures in a style that predated the famous Thomas the Tank Engine characters created by British railway enthusiast Rev. Wilbert Awdry in 1942.
 In the rural Canadian classic, The Mountain and the Valley (1952) by Ernest Buckler, the railway is used as an important symbol of change and the outside world.
 The Dominion Atlantic features prominently in the book Blomidon Rose (1957), a nostalgic look at the life and landscape of 1930s Annapolis Valley by Esther Clark Wright.
 The Dominion Atlantic inspired poetry by noted Nova Scotian writer George Elliot Clarke, a wistful, erotic poem of youth entitled "Dominion Atlantic Railway" in his 1983 book Saltwater Spirituals and Deeper Blues.
 The noted Canadian painter Alex Colville drew inspiration from several DAR trackside scenes for several major works including his painting "French Cross" and "Dog and Bridge".